 You can get to Valencia by flying, driving, or taking the train.
 The Valencia Airport is a 15minute drive outside of town.
 You can fly into the Valencia airport from several European countries, but you’ll be hard-pressed to find an international connection.

 Most tourists choose to take a train to Valencia.
-By high speed train, you can get to Valencia in 2 hours from Madrid or 3 hours from Barcelona.
+You can get to Valencia in 2 hours from Madrid or 3 hours from Barcelona by high-speed train.

 9 Things to do in Valencia

 Valencia is a lively city with beaches, historic sites, and museums.
 There’s plenty of boutique hotels, shopping, dining, and entertainment.

 These are the top things to do in Valencia for tourists.
 For offline navigation, download this Valencia Tourist Map.
 Also, don’t forget to check out our 2-day Valanecia itinerary.